ENCCS/gpu-programming/content/13-examples.rst

 Moreover, in many cases the chosen time step cannot be arbitrarily large, otherwise the numerical differentiation will fail, and dense/ accurate grids imply small time steps (see inset below), which makes efficient spatial update even more important.

-.. solution:: Stencil expression and time-step limit
+.. solution:: Optional: stencil expression and time-step limit

    Differential equation shown above can be discretized using different schemes.
 For this example, temperature values at each grid point :math:`u^{m}(i,j)` are updated from one time point (:math:`m`) to the next (:math:`m+1`), using the following expressions: